Altai-man/kataba-fork/README.md

 kataba-fork
 ===========
- This repository will be deleted in 1 week.
-New engine coming later.
+ This is a fork of kataba - imageboard engine by Ktan32.